c0ntact0/ltc/README.md

 1. In the **Scripts** tab, click the plus (**+**) button.
 1. Navigate to the **LTC-OBS** folder and select the **ltc-obs.py** script file.

-If you get this error:
+If you get this error in the script log:

 > OSError: [Errno -10000] PortAudio not initialized

 please reload the script.